Brown says Starmer leadership crisis is ‘serious’ but PM is ‘man of integrity’

 But Mr Brown backed Sir Keir as a “man of integrity” who had been “betrayed” by Lord Mandelson.

-Police are sifting through boxes of evidence removed from Lord Mandelson’s addresses as part of their investigation into alleged misconduct in a public office.
+“This will be a complex investigation requiring a significant amount of further evidence gathering and analysis.

-Officers probing accusations relating to the peer’s association with Jeffrey Epstein searched a house near Regent’s Park in central London and a property in Wiltshire on Friday afternoon.
+“It will take some time to do this work comprehensively and we will not be providing a running commentary.”

-Scotland Yard said inquiries were ongoing following allegations that Lord Mandelson sent market-sensitive information to the paedophile financier while he was business secretary in Mr Brown’s government during the financial crisis.
+Scotland Yard launched its investigation following allegations that Lord Mandelson sent market-sensitive information to the paedophile financier while he was business secretary in Mr Brown’s government during the financial crisis.

 Mr Brown said he regretted giving Lord Mandelson his peerage and bringing him back into the government in 2008, adding that he felt “shocked, sad, angry betrayed, let down” when he saw the Epstein messages released by the US Department of Justice.